Video game publisher: Functions

-Types of game publishers
+Types

 AAA game publishers produce and create games that are high budget and groundbreaking.
 They are advanced in technology and forward the boundaries of technology and creativity in the video game world.
 AAA game publishers often produce popular and blockbuster games.
 These publishers have the financial resource and means to fund large game development projects.
 These publishers implement and fund marketing and distribution to guarantee reach and exposure for their games.
 With their funds to market they are able to advertise and reach a wider consumer pool and have access to distribute to a big network.
 Although they have creative constraints within game development and marketing, they often focus and follow market trends.
 They have a higher demand to attain commercial success.
 Examples of AAA video game publishers are Electronic Arts, Ubisoft, and Activision.

 Indie game publishers are companies that work with independent developers.
 Their focus is on developing games that promotes creativity and originality.
 Developers have creative control over their games.
 These publishers implement intimate collaborations between the publishers and the developers.
 Often stand out in the video game market due to the more unique genres.
 Indie game publishers have restrict marketing budgets and have small audience reach and visibility.
 Examples of Indie video game publishers are Devolver Digital, Annapurna Interactive and Raw Fury.

 Mobile game publishers produce and specialize in video games on smartphones and tablet devices.
 They take advantage of the widespread appeal and rise of mobile gaming.
 These publishers enhance games for touch based interfaces and devices.
 They are proficient in designing monetization tactics for mobile platforms.
 Mobile game publishers have a comprehensive understanding of the mobile gaming market.
 They have proficiency in strategies for engagement and user acquisition for mobile sites.
 For mobile gaming there is access through app stores for distribution channels.
 There are obstacles with monetization due to lack of in-app purchase and free-to-play(F2P) models.
-Examples of Mobile game publishers are Supercell, King, and Zynga.
+Examples of Mobile game publishers include Supercell, King, and Zynga.

+When engaging a publisher of any of these types as a studio or developer, there will be a publishing agreement set in place.
+A publishing agreement defines the entire working relationship of the developer with the publisher.